-Sheila Walty, LCSW is a Licensed Clinical Social Worker with over 25 years of experience counseling individuals and couples.
-Her specialty is trauma recovery including abuse, accidents, war and other traumas.
-Her counseling style is experiential as she uses multiple techniques to address the needs of her clients.
-Sheila’s therapy focuses on mind, body and spirit balance as she holistically evaluates and treats the client.
+Sheila Walty, LCSW, has more than 25 years experience counseling individuals and couples.
+Sheila specializes in trauma recovery including abuse, accidents, war and other traumas.
+Sheila’s experiential counseling style incorporates multiple techniques to address the needs of her clients.
+Sheila’s therapy focuses on mind, body and spirit balance as she holistically evaluates and treats clients.

 Mary Cross, CSWA, provides couple and family counseling in the areas of grief and loss, depression and anxiety.
 She has 14 years of experience specializing in working with adults and elders in caregiving and health planning.
 She is familiar with multicultural and multigenerational work.
 Mary also provides professional mediation counseling to those who are in need of assistance with conflict resolution.

 Milar Moore, PMHNP, provides medication management in addition to psychotherapy with adults and seniors.
 She has been treating clients for over 9 years in the areas of dementia, mood disorders, PTSD, ADHD, sexual issues and anxiety.
 She especially enjoys working with geriatric populations, those in life transition or relationship struggles.
 Milar also works with adults coping with disease or death and dying issues.

 Joan Ayala, CSWA, CADC III provides dual diagnosis, drug and alcohol addiction services and recovery options to our work with clients.
 We are excited to have one of the few level III drug and alcohol counselers in Oregon joining Create Change.
 Joan will also be bringing group therapy to our practice in the areas of Skills for Living using DBT concepts.
 Later groups will include Stages of Change as well as Healthy Relationships.